 Who is a good candidate for TAVR?

-aortic stenosis.
-The procedure is approved by the Food and Drug Administration
+Currently, TAVR is approved by the Food and Drug Administration (FDA) for

 Patients with low risk of complications are still treated with open heart